ChanglongLing/changlongling.github.io/_pages/portfolio.md

       </span>
     </div>
     <div class="project-desc">
-      This project proposes road redevelopment and traffic light management strategies to address the problems faced by fast-urbanizing areas of Heyuan City.
-Local solutions have been developed and piloted to mitigate conflicts arising from land development, increased traffic demand, and the shortage of road space.
+      This project proposes road redevelopment and traffic light management strategies to address the problems faced by fast-urbanizing new town areas of Heyuan City.
+Local solutions have been developed and piloted to mitigate conflicts arising from fast land development, increasing traffic demand, and the shortage of road capacity.
     </div>
   </div>